Browser does not support script.

 Resit and referral instructions will also be made available in e:vision; it is your responsibility to know how and when you are expected to retake any failed work – ensure you check your student email account regularly as this is how we will let you know when your results are ready to view.

-To view your results in e:vision, go to the ‘My Course’ menu, then click ‘View your Results’ under the ‘Your Results’ section.
+To view your results in e:vision, go to the ‘My Applications & Course’ menu, then click ‘My Results’ under the ‘View you results’ section.

 If your course is regulated by a Professional & Statutory Regulatory Body (PSRB), then you will be able to register with the appropriate regulatory body upon successful completion of your course.
 The different regulatory bodies have different processes for registering, so please contact the regulatory body for your course directly to find out more.